 To make the dish in cake form

-- Form the greens mixture into tablespoon-sized balls or ovals, decorate with pomegranate seeds, and serve as a cool or room temperature appetizer.
-Eat the green cakes with your hands.
+- Form the greens mixture into tablespoon-sized balls or ovals, decorate with pomegranate seeds and serve room temperature or cool, as an appetizer.

 - 1 cup 4 oz toasted black walnuts English walnuts, hazelnuts, or sunflower seeds